jescoyle/CampMyTrip/README.md

 A program to find the optimal campgrounds along a route.

 Currently there are two scripts:
-+*download_campgrounds.R*:   Used to download all data on campgrounds from the US and convert to a csv file.
+  + *download_campgrounds.R*:   Used to download all data on campgrounds from the US and convert to a csv file.
-+*CampMyTrip.R*:   Currently conducts exploratory analysis of data and generates two figures (see below).
+  + *CampMyTrip.R*:   Currently conducts exploratory analysis of data and generates two figures (see below).

 **Figure 1.
 Number of campgrounds in the ReserveAmerica database within 25km of U.S. Interstate Highways.**